kenahoo/RHadoop-Wiki/FAQ.md

 ### Can I specify a true map only job

-Yes, supplying the following argument to mapreduce `backend.parameters = list(hadoop = list(D = 'mapred.reduce.tasks=0'))`. map only will be the default when running without a reducer from version 1.4.
+Yes, just leave the `reduce` parameter to its default, `NULL`.
+This has changed in version 2.0.
+Before, you needed to supply the following argument to mapreduce `backend.parameters = lisat(hadoop = list(D = 'mapred.reduce.tasks=0'))`.

 *Many thanks to Joe and Iver and other users who provided or suggested content for this page*